nohupped/ADtoLDAP/README.md

 `./go-sync --sync`

-This is not daemonised from within (see http://stackoverflow.com/questions/10067295/how-to-start-a-go-program-as-a-daemon-in-ubuntu) and has to use an upstart or init script.(TODO)
+This is not daemonised from within (see http://stackoverflow.com/questions/10067295/how-to-start-a-go-program-as-a-daemon-in-ubuntu) and has to use an upstart or init script.

 ##### Sample /etc/ldapsync.ini for syncing from one openldap server to another openldap server